Affordable Therapy Options For Mental Health

 1. Contact your insurance company

 If you have health insurance, you may want to call your insurance provider to ask about mental health care coverage under your plan.
-They may be able to provide a list of “in-network” therapists who accept your insurance, so that you’re only responsible for a co-pay.
-People with co-pay plans may pay around $15-$45 per session.
+They may be able to provide a list of in-network therapists who accept your insurance, so that you’re only responsible for a co-pay.
+People with co-pay plans may pay around $15 to $45 per session.

-For patients without insurance, sliding scale providers can be an alternative.
-A sliding scale is a range of out-of-pocket fees that healthcare providers are willing to accept, based on the patient’s ability to pay.
-In consideration of your financial circumstances, these providers offer services at a reduced cost.
+For patients without insurance, sliding-scale providers can be an alternative.
+A sliding scale is a range of out-of-pocket fees that mental healthcare providers are willing to accept based on the patient’s ability to pay.
+In consideration of your financial circumstances, these providers may reduce the therapy cost.

-You can search for low-cost and sliding scale providers in your local area, or you may want to ask your current therapist or doctor about lower-cost counseling options.
-In many cases, they’re happy to connect you to organizations or individuals that can accommodate your budget.
+You can search for affordable and sliding-scale providers in your local area, or you may want to ask your current therapist or doctor about lower-cost therapy options.
+In many cases, they’re happy to connect you to organizations or individuals that may be affordable.

 3. Use school or workplace therapy benefits

 Depending on where you work, you may have an employee assistance program.
-Employee assistance programs may provide certain free mental health services, including mental health assessments, short-term counseling, referral, and coaching services to employees.
+Employee assistance programs may provide certain free mental health services, including mental health assessments, short-term therapy, referrals, and coaching services to employees.
 Your company’s HR department can typically let you know whether an employee assistance program is available.

 In many cases, group sessions can be less expensive than individual therapy, and researchers have also found that group and individual therapies are similarly effective.
 Depending on your personality and goals, you might even prefer the unique benefits of group sessions, which might include a sense of community, the opportunity to listen to others, and reassurance that you’re not alone.